asixnam/wa-automate-nodejs/README.md

 ## Multi Device Support

-We're currently in a weird transitionary period where some people are being forced to adopt Multi Device (MD).
+We're currently in a transitional period where some users are being migrated to Multi Device (MD) support.
 Once the transition is complete, the library default will be to turn on MD support.
-For now, you have to set it yourself explicitly either by using the `--multi-device` flag (with the [CLI](#CLI)) or setting `multiDevice: true` in your config (with your custom code)
+For now, you have to set it yourself explicitly either by using the `--multi-device` flag (with the [CLI](#cli)) or setting `multiDevice: true` in your config (with your custom code)

-### Latest Changes
+## Latest Changes

-With the constant updates from WA.
-It is advisable to always use the latest version of `@open-wa/wa-automate`.
+With the constant updates from WhatsApp, it is advisable to always use the latest version of `@open-wa/wa-automate`.
+Check the [CHANGELOG](CHANGELOG.md) for the latest updates and breaking changes.

    <div align="center">
    <img src="https://raw.githubusercontent.com/open-wa/wa-automate-nodejs/master/release.png"/>
    </div>

-### Functions list
+## Functions List

 | Function                          | Reference |
 | --------------------------------- | ----------- |